 Why it works: Harry’s focus is simple: to build a program that enables people to spread the word.
 It clearly emphasizes, “Invite Friends and Earn Product,” which leaves no room for confusion.
-It uses attainable and achievable rewards that are clearly outlined, from shave cream as the first tier to 1 year of free blades as the final tier.
+It uses attainable and achievable rewards that are clearly outlined to boost customer acquisition, from shave cream as the first tier to 1 year of free blades as the final tier.

 Reward Both Sides with a Discount

-A simple way to encourage your loyal customers to refer a friend is by offering them a discount.
-After all, everyone loves saving money.
+A simple way to encourage your (loyal) current customers to refer a friend is by offering them a discount.
+After all, it’s a win-win because everyone loves saving money.
 Vegetable and Butcher’s “Give $20, Get $20” referral program encourages new customers to try out its meal subscription service at a discount.

 Why it works: With $20 in hand, new customers feel more comfortable trying the brand for the first time.
-It encourages them to make their first purchases, which ultimately increases the likelihood they will become long-term customers.
-Reward referrals such as this make a program easy to explain, easy to understand and super effective.
+It encourages them to make their first purchases, which ultimately increases the likelihood they will become long-term customers (lifetime value).
+Reward referral incentives such as this make a program easy to explain, easy to understand and super effective.

 Offer Generous Member Credits

 ClassPass, a membership-based fitness network, offers a limited-time-only referral program to members who refer five friends within a 2-week span.
 The member receives $500 worth of credits if their referrals complete a class.
-ClassPass uses the power of scarcity as a strategy to motivate members.
+ClassPass uses the power of scarcity as a strategy to motivate members with giveaways.

-Why it works: Exercise and fitness classes are always more fun with a friend, particularly if it’s new territory for you.
-If an existing ClassPass member gets their friends to sign up, they earn extra credits to workout and have friends to try kickboxing or Pilates classes with.
+Why it works: Exercise and fitness classes are always more fun with a friend (customer experience), particularly if it’s new territory for you.
+If an existing ClassPass member gets their friends to sign up, they earn extra credits to work out and have friends to try kickboxing or Pilates classes with.

 Offer Your Products for Free

 What do people love more than free food?
 Instead of a cash reward, consider offering your product instead.
 Butcher Box, a monthly meat delivery service, offers 2 pounds of wild Alaskan salmon to members who sign a friend up.
 Even better: the friend receives 2 pounds free too.
-It’s as simple as sending a quick email.
+It’s a great referral marketing program that is as simple as sending a quick email.

 Why it works: Offering a free product to both parties motivates customers to refer their friends while keeping costs low on your end.
 ButcherBox keeps it simple by including a prewritten message and form you can send via email or “wherever.”
 Free product rewards increase the perceived value of your products without impacting the actual value.